Pictures of Bianca Devins' body posted on social media, man arrested for murder

-A man has been arrested after he allegedly murdered a teenage girl he met onlinne and posted pictures of her dead body to social media.
+A man has been arrested after he allegedly murdered a teenage girl he met online and posted pictures of her dead body to social media.

 The body of Bianca Devins, 17, was found by police in the upstate New York town of Utica on Sunday morning local time, news.com.au reported.